jorgeeazr14/stryBoy/README.md

 - 🥅 2021 Goals: Finish my university thesis
 - ⚡ I love playing guitar

-### My values

-- Unity is strength
-- 🚀 Diversity is key
-- Leading by example
-- 🔝 Quality first

 ### How I work?

 Everything you do, do it with passion❤️